Temperatures Near Cumberland Center, Maine from Four Volunteer

 and the Citizen Weather Observer

-The source code for collecting data and generating charts is here
+The source code for collecting data and generating charts is available on request.
+Charts are refreshed nightly.

 Figure 1.
 Weekly air temperatures for the previous 12 weeks at the